 Following the issue of the Reinforced Autoclaved Aerated Concrete (RAAC) safety alert in 2019, the Council previously carried out a review of existing building condition information which was followed up with non-invasive visual inspections where required.
 A subsequent inspection identified two sites with RAAC, one of which has been remediated.
+A RAAC Management Plan is in place for the remaining site and regular inspections are undertaken to monitor the condition of RAAC for any signs of deterioration.
+No significant changes have been recorded to date.
 The Council has a robust Building Condition Survey programme in place which comprises a 5-year rolling survey programme and also includes an annual review of survey data to monitor any changes in asset condition.
-Remedial works may be required if RAAC is found in any Council property, the financial impact of this is unknown at this time.
+In addition, the council is undertaking survey for defective timber trusses which will be remediated as required.